SimVascular/simvascular.github.io-archive/source/documentation/installation/_linux.md

 		sudo apt-get install mpich2
 		sudo apt-get install gfortran

-5. To use Meshim on linux copy your Meshsimlicense file into the simvascular directory and rename it meshsim-license.dat
+5. To use Meshim on linux copy your Meshsim license file into the simvascular directory and rename it meshsim-license.dat

 6. To add SimVascular to your path (this is very helpful with using svsolver), you will need to run the post-install script: